sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 	FVector LocalVelocity2DNormalized;
 {% endhighlight %}

 We want to update these variables (and most of the variables we'll use) every frame.
-To do this with multithreading, we implement the `NativeThreadSafeUpdateAnimation`:
+To do this with multithreading, we implement the `NativeThreadSafeUpdateAnimation` function:
 {% highlight c++ %}
 public: